We have one of the largest selections of alpine touring bindings

 Heavier Frame Bindings

-Heavier frame bindings like those from Marker, Salomon, and Atomic have the same sort of retention and elasticity as their alpine counterparts and use many of the same components.
+Heavier frame bindings like those from Marker, Salomon/Atomic and Tyrolia have the same sort of retention and elasticity as their alpine counterparts and use many of the same components.
 These bindings can be used reliably for inbounds skiing by aggressive skiers and are suitable for wide and heavy skis.
-A beefy frame binding and stiff AT boot can be a good choice for skiers trying to do it all with one setup, or hard charging skiers transitioning from alpine setups.
-Not all frame bindings are certified for use with all alpine touring soles - check the manufacturer's recommendations to ensure that your boot is compatible with the binding you choose.
+A frame binding and stiffer AT boot can be a good choice for skiers trying to do it all with one setup, or hard charging skiers transitioning from alpine setups.
+Note: Not all frame bindings are certified for use with all alpine touring soles - check the manufacturer's recommendations to ensure that your boot is compatible with the binding you choose.

 Lighter Frame Bindings